Orange County Man Charged with Federal Hate Crimes for December 28, 2019, Machete Attack at Rabbi’s Home

-Grafton Thomas Injured at Least Five People in Hate Crime Attack During Hanukkah Observance
+Grafton Thomas Injured at Least Five People in Attack During Hanukkah Observance

-On December 28, 2019, THOMAS entered a Rabbi’s home in Monsey, New York, which is adjacent to the Rabbi’s synagogue, during observances related to the end of Shabbat and the seventh night of Hanukkah.
-THOMAS declared to dozens of assembled congregants, “no one is leaving,” and attacked the group with an 18-inch machete.
+On Dec.
+28, 2019, Thomas entered a Rabbi’s home in Monsey, New York, which is adjacent to the Rabbi’s synagogue, during observances related to the end of Shabbat and the seventh night of Hanukkah.
+Thomas declared to dozens of assembled congregants, “no one is leaving,” and attacked the group with an 18-inch machete.
 At least five victims were hospitalized with serious injuries, including slash wounds, deep lacerations, a severed finger, and a skull fracture.

-Mr. Berman praised the outstanding efforts of the FBI, the Rockland County District Attorney’s Office, the Ramapo Police Department, the Rockland County Sherriff’s Office, the New York State Police, the Clarkstown Police Department, and the New York City Police Department, as well as the U.S. Department of Justice’s Civil Rights Division.
+Assistant Attorney General Dreiband and Mr. Berman praised the outstanding efforts of the FBI, the Rockland County District Attorney’s Office, the Ramapo Police Department, the Rockland County Sherriff’s Office, the New York State Police, the Clarkstown Police Department, and the New York City Police Department.

-This case is being handled by the Office’s Terrorism and International Narcotics Unit, its White Plains Division, and the Civil Rights Unit of the Office’s Civil Division.
-Assistant U.S. Attorneys Michael K. Krouse, Lindsey Keenan, and Lara Eshkenazi are in charge of the prosecution.
+This case is being handled by the Office’s Terrorism and International Narcotics Unit and its White Plains Division.
+Assistant U.S. Attorneys Michael K. Krouse and Lindsey Keenan are in charge of the prosecution.